Last Updated on

 When a woman is pregnant, her protein requirements increase significantly.
-If you are pregnant, you can get protein from various food sources – both plant-based and animal-based sources.
+If you are pregnant, your proteins require will increase too, and you can fulfil those requirements from various food sources – both plant-based and animal-based sources.
 But if you are vegan or do not eat meat, then you will have to consider protein powder.
 Protein powder is a good source of protein plus other vital nutrients.
-However, due to some of the additives in the powder, such as artificial sugars and preservatives, brings its safety to question, more so during pregnancy.
+However, some of the additives in the powder, such as artificial sugars and preservatives, brings its safety to question, more so during pregnancy.

 How Much Protein Does a Woman Need While Pregnant?